peterbull/bodhi-cast/README.md

 - **ORM for PostGIS:** Sqlalchemy 1.4
   - Initial use of Sqlalchemy 2.0; reverted to 1.4 for Airflow compatibility
-  - Ensures operational stability and integration with existing technologies

 ### PostGIS